helgiles/Cinnamenu/README.md

    * Change icon sizes.
  * Browser bookmarks and history search
  * Web search suggestions & Wikipedia search.
- * Built in calculator.
+ * Built in calculator with calculator history.
 This is evaluated as a javascript expression so all javascript operators and Math functions are valid, including constants: E, PI and functions (trig) sin, asin, sinh, asinh, cos, tan, etc. and cbrt, exp, floor, log, log10, pow, random, round, sqrt, etc. All angles are in radians. (see [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators) for list of operators and [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) for list of constants and functions)

 ----